What if I don't agree with the initial suspension?

 - If your appeal is denied by the administrator who suspended the student, you may appeal in writing to the principal.
 The appeal letter must be mailed, emailed or delivered to the school within two school days of the day you receive your response from the administrator who suspended the student.

-- If your appeal is denied by the Executive Director of Student Services and Equity, you may submit a final appeal to the Office of the Superintendent within five schools days of the day your response from the Executive Director of Student Services and Equity.
-A written letter of appeal must be submitted to one of the people noted below based on your child’s grade level:
+- If your appeal is denied by the ACPS Lead Principal, you may submit a final appeal to the Office of the Superintendent within five school days of the day you receive a response from the Executive Director of Student Services.
+A written letter of appeal must be submitted to:

 Alexandria City Public Schools